Meixian1/EmoRelease-Emotion-Outlet-/README.md

 - Improve the accuracy of the API algorithm for the API data fetching and speed-up or shorten the response time.
 - Improve accuracy of the JS detecting and filtering sentences correctly.
 - Improve CSS design for the overall App.
+- Implement social media icons for sharing the App and the generated images.
 - Improve code readability and organization
 - Simplify the codes.
+- Include a congratulation message on successfully completing the EmoRelease Session.
+- Implement export function to save the reports.

 Have a link to your hosted working app
 -